jkhorton123/ExtremeWordle/README.md

 <img src="./ExtremeWordleImages/Guesses.png" width="550" height="400" />
 </p>

-If the guess is accepted and it is the same as the Wordle answer, then a pop-up saying "You Win" will appear.
+If the guess is accepted and it is the same as the Wordle answer, then a pop-up containing "You won!" will appear.
 This is illustrated in the image below which uses the same example where the answer is "DRAFT".
 <p align="center">
 <img src="./ExtremeWordleImages/Win.png" width="550" height="400" />
 </p>